 Tips For Cleaning Your Home in a Hurry

-The number one reason our residences are often less than tidy is time—notably, our perpetual lack thereof.
-Working mothers and fathers often leave Sydney housecleaning to the weekends, just to find themselves too exhausted to do it and sorely tempted to hire a housekeeper despite the cost.
-It’s no different with college students who are already overwhelmed with work and all-night study sessions, are unlikely to make apartment cleaning a priority is the last thing on their minds… And who can blame them?
+The number one reason why our homes are often less than tidy is time—notably, our perpetual lack thereof.
+Working mothers and fathers often leave Sydney house cleaning for the weekends, only to find themselves too exhausted to do it, and sorely tempted to hire a housekeeper despite the cost.
+It’s no different with college students who are already overwhelmed with work and all-night study sessions; for them, making apartment cleaning a priority is the last thing on their minds… And who can blame them?

-Alas, justifiable or not, the failure to keep a clean home or apartment can have serious repercussions, such as pest outbreaks, illness, and injury as a result of too much clutter.
+Alas, justifiable or not, the failure to keep a clean home or apartment can have serious repercussions like pest outbreaks, illness, and injury as a result of too much clutter.
 Not to mention, the mess only gets bigger the longer it is left to fester.

 So, how do we keep up?
-According to Jane Hunt, a professional housecleaner based in Sydney, Australia, the key lies in mastering the art of “speed cleaning”.
-Ms. Hunt offers the following tips for getting the better of mess before it gets the better of you:
+According to Jane Hunt, a professional house cleaner based in Sydney, Australia, the key lies in mastering the art of “speed cleaning”.
+Ms Hunt offers the following tips for getting the better of a messy home before it gets the better of you.

-- Clear spaces prior to cleaning.
 Linen, towels, dishes, piles of dirty clothes—all these things will get in your way and slow you down while you are cleaning.
 Toss them in the wash first and carry on with other cleaning tasks while they are being cleaned.
 Similarly, decluttering surfaces before you clean will really speed up each task because there are no obstructions.
 This includes table tops, shelves, counters, and the floor.
 By maintaining a clutter-free home, cleaning your house will be quicker and easier than ever!